malyszaryczlowiek/Kessenger/README.md

  ./startProject
 ```

-This script builds all required docker images, starts docker containers, compile all source files and build executable JAR files (some of them are required by docker images).
+This script builds all required docker images, starts docker containers, compile all source files and build executable JAR files (a few of them are required by docker images).

 ## How to use project